spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/template-registration-for-dmri.rst

 Segmenting the spinal cord
 --------------------------

-As a prerequisite step, we segment the spinal cord from the 3D mean image generated during motion correction.
-Providing input segmentations to the registration command is optional, but doing so will help to improve the accuracy of the registration.
+As a prerequisite step, we run ``sct_deepseg_sc`` once more, this time to segment the motion corrected 3D mean image.
+Note that providing an input segmentation to the registration command is optional, but doing so will help to improve the accuracy of the registration.

 .. code::